How to create a consignment store disaster recovery plan

 The Red Cross provides a wealth of disaster-preparedness supplies.
 Order Emergency Backpacks that can easily be stored in your back office.
 Also, have at least one member of your team certified in CPR.
 Check your local Red Cross for class listings.
 Their site lists a variety of extra supplies they recommend you have such as water, matches, extra clothing, etc.

 Be aware of what particular disasters could or have happened in your area.
-Check out ready.gov for a ton of information on a disaster recovery plan.
+Check out government sites for a ton of information to help create your consignment store disaster recovery plan.
 Their plan prepares you particularly for natural disasters.
 They offer a wealth of information from planning ahead to coping with the aftermath.
 The site also offers suggestions for a basic disaster supplies kit.

 A plan is only as good as the paper it’s written on if it isn’t communicated.
 Create a disaster-preparedness notebook.
 Keep it in plain sight in your back room and make sure every employee is aware of it.
 In times of trauma, it’s hard to remember the plan.
 Brief your staff completely on your disaster recovery plan.
 They need to know what to do if the disaster occurs while at the shop or if it occurs during off hours.
 If the disaster affects your entire community make sure you have a way to communicate with your staff members so you’ll know they are safe.
 Since texting uses less bandwidth than actual phone calls, set up the ability to send a group text.
 It will be the easiest method of communication.
 Consider adding the number of their close relative or friend too.
 List them under ICE (In Case of Emergency).
 The psychological toll a disaster can take on you and your staff can be overwhelming.
 Their well being is of course your first concern.